Healthdirect Free Australian health advice you can count on.

 What causes cognitive impairment?

 There are many causes of cognitive impairment.
-Some causes of short-term or reversible cognitive impairment are:

-Some causes of cognitive impairment that lasts forever are:
+Some other causes of cognitive impairment are:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-How is cognitive impairment diagnosed?
+How is the cause of cognitive impairment diagnosed?

 • memory